What is Dropshipping and How Can You Get Started Today?

 2. Various synchronisation options

 As mentioned earlier, one of the advantages of the dropshipping model is that it is perfect for the digital age.
-There are many elements that need to be synchronised (e.g. orders, catalogues, inventory, etc.) CSV files are the most basic method, but this can be a bit tedious.
+Many elements need to be synchronised (e.g. orders, catalogues, inventory, etc.) CSV files are the most basic method, but this can be a bit tedious.

 However, many dropship providers offer more choice, from options that require some technical knowledge (such as an API to automate synchronisations).